kubuntu-team/kubuntu-manual/source/docs/basic.rst

    :align: center
    :target: https://userbase.kde.org/Special:MyLanguage/Plasma/Krunner

-Like Kickoff, KRunner is a launcher, but it does a lot more than just launching applications.
+Like any the above launchers, KRunner is a launcher, but it does a lot more than just launching applications.
 Usually KRunner is accessed by pressing Alt + Space.
-For more information on what it can do, see `Plasma Krunner <https://userbase.kde.org/Special:MyLanguage/Plasma/Krunner>`_.
+For more information on what it can do, see the `KRunner page <https://userbase.kde.org/Special:MyLanguage/Plasma/Krunner>`_.

 Networking
 -----------